Open-SB/OpenSB/README.md

 An opensource scriptbuilder for Roblox.

-#### Notice
+### Notice

 By default this depends on https://luau-compile-mapk.shuttle.app.rs/ ([running this](https://github.com/Open-SB/luau-compile)).

 Which is being used to compile Luau sourcecode into bytecode (only for localscripts).
 As there is no good solution for compiling Luau in Luau at the moment (that is small & lightweight).
 <br>
-As a bonus using an full Luau compiler allows us to generate bytecode with optimizations turned on.
+As a bonus using an full Luau compiler allows us to generate bytecode with optimizations turned on without much performance overhead.

-This is being used in [compile.luau](https://github.com/Open-SB/OpenSB/blob/main/modules/server/compile.luau), and I encourage you to change it to using your own hosted version (it's free with shuttle).
+This is being used in [compile.luau](https://github.com/Open-SB/OpenSB/blob/main/modules/server/compile.luau), and I encourage you to change it (check [Configuration](https://github.com/Open-SB/OpenSB#Configuration)) to using your own hosted version (it's free with shuttle).

+As a fallback it will by default rely on a [toolbox modulescript](https://roblox.com/library/107945471093637) (owned by [ewd3v](https://github.com/ewd3v), and powered by [LuauCeption](https://github.com/RealEthanPlayzDev/LuauCeption)) to compile Luau instead in cases where HttpService is being ratelimited.
+The reason this is an external module and not built into OpenSB is because it's an optional feature and it's easier to change it to use another toolbox modulescript instead.
+It also means it's by default not loaded into the game until it gets used for the first time (LuauCeption is really large).

+The module being used can also be changed or have it's feature completely disabled by [adding custom configuration](https://github.com/Open-SB/OpenSB#Configuration).

 ## Getting Started